Story

 IF YOU'VE READ THIS FAR THANK-YOU SO SO MUCH!

-If you can't afford to donate please would you share my page so hopefully others will.
+If you can't afford to donate please could I ask you to share my page if possible, so hopefully others will.
 Thanks so much. xx

 (Donating through JustGiving is simple, fast and totally secure.
 Your details are safe with JustGiving - they'll never sell them on or send unwanted emails.
 Once you donate, they'll send your money directly to the charity.
 So it's the most efficient way to donate - saving time and cutting costs for the charity)